annkeenan/zoo-art/webservice/README.md

 specified table at the url /classification/, /habitat/, /region/, /state/, or /status/.
 Users may also add to these tables with a post request, or get an individual entry in the table by querying on a specific entry id.

+The exhibit table holds the zoo names and the species in those exhibits.
+When posting an exhbit the user can add a species to a zoo.
+A get request to an exhibit returns a list of all the species in that exhibit, and a delte removes a species from an exhibit.